devpdro/auto-luxury-project/README.md

 You can access it with this [link.](https://auto-luxury-project.vercel.app/inicio)

 # 💻 About the project
-The project consists of an E-commerce for Books, providing users with a friendly and intuitive experience to browse the store, register, add items to the cart and complete their purchases.
+The project revolves around a Luxury Car Reservation platform, offering users a seamless and user-friendly experience to explore the fleet, select desired vehicles for reservation, and finalize their bookings.

 # ⏫ Some features worth highlighting

-- User registration and authentication system using Firebase Authentication.
-Users can create an account, log in and access restricted areas of the website.
-- Shopping cart allowing users to add books and track quantity and total price of selected items before checking out.
-- Search bar that allows users to search for specific books in the store.
-The implementation of this search feature makes the user experience more agile and efficient, facilitating the location of desired books among the virtual store's catalog.
-- PayPal API integration in the checkout process.
-- Sending an email on the form with validation.
+- Car Filtering: We've implemented a search functionality that allows users to filter cars by brand, year, and color.
+This makes it easy to find the desired car according to their preferences.
+- Integration with Stripe API: To provide a secure and convenient payment method, we've integrated the Stripe API.
+Now, users can make payments for their chosen car directly through the platform, using reliable payment methods.
+- Enhanced User Experience: Our focus has been on creating an intuitive and user-friendly interface.
+This ensures that users can navigate the platform effortlessly, view detailed car information, and complete their reservations without complications.

+# ⏫ Some future features

+- User Login and Registration System: We plan to implement a robust user login and registration system.
+This will allow users to create personalized accounts, access their individual control panel, and easily track their past and current reservations.
+- Real-time Notifications: We intend to implement real-time notifications to keep users informed about new available cars, special offers, and important updates related to their reservations.

 # 🚀 Technologies
 Auto Luxury was developed using the following technologies:

-- SCSS
+- Styled components
 - React.js
+- TypeScript
+- Node.js
+- Express.js
-- JavaScript
+- Stripe
-- Firebase (for authentication service)
 - Vercel (hosting platform)

 # 🔨 Used libraries

 - React Icons
+- React-leaflet
-- Sweetalert2
+- React-router-dom
-- React-router
+- React-stripe-checkout
-- React-helmet
+- Styled components
-- Emailjs-com
+- Yup

 # 🛠️ How to install the project on your machine
 To install and run the project, follow the steps below: